On 22 November 2011, a second tranche of 'climategate' emails was released.

-The link led to a 182MB file FOIA2011.zip on a Russian server, which contained a README file, with extracts from some of the emails, a folder 'mail', containing 5292 email messages, a folder 'documents', containing documents in .pdf and .doc format, and a 140MB file 'all.7z', which was encrypted and apparently contains 220000 emails.
+The link led to a 182MB file FOIA2011.zip on a Russian server, which contained a README file, which reveals the leaker's concern with poverty and has extracts from some of the emails, a folder 'mail', containing 5292 email messages, a folder 'documents', containing documents in .pdf and .doc format, and a 140MB file 'all.7z', which was encrypted and apparently contains 220000 emails.
 The README file says "We are not planning to publicly release the passphrase."

 The emails only go up to November 2009, so it seems that this is a second release of emails that were either hacked or leaked at that time.